ajyoon/bml-lang.org/content/docs/guide/language_basics.md

 ```
 {% end %}

 In this example, `nothing` is 70% likely to be chosen, and `something` is 30%.
-(Any unclaimed probability is equally divided among unweighted choices.)
+(Any unclaimed probability is equally divided among unweighted branches.)

-### Nesting choices
+### Nesting forks

-The contents of parentheses-delimited choices can be any BML text, which means we can also use choices inside them just like anywhere else.
+The contents of text branches can be any BML text, which means we can also use forks inside them just like anywhere else.

 {% bml_snippet() %}
 ```bml